15 Benefits of Drinking Water and How Much You Need to Drink

 If your drinking water has been tested for contaminants and returned positive results, do not drink it.
 It’s better not to find out what happens when you drink contaminated water.
 Before anything else, act swiftly to find a solution to eliminate the contaminants.
 The best way to achieve this is to purchase and install a decent-quality water filtration system.

 There are various types of water filtration systems being sold on the market.
-Two of the most common types are: whole-house water filters and reverse osmosis water filters.
+Two of the most common types are: water filters for your home and reverse osmosis water filters.
 Whole-house filters like our Springwell CF1 whole-house filtration system, remove all kinds of contaminants from water and treat all the water entering your home.
 The CF1, in particular, is highly efficient.
 It uses the different filter media, filters, and technologies to target and remove 99.9% of contaminants that lurk in tap water.

-If you want to treat the water at specific taps in your home, then our SWRO-Nickel and SWRO-Bronze under-counter systems are the perfect solutions.
+If you want to treat the water at specific taps in your home, then our SWRO-Nickel and SWRO-Bronze under-counter reverse osmosis systems are the perfect solutions.
 Both systems use reverse osmosis to eliminate contaminants, such as lead, copper, fluoride, arsenic, aluminum, chlorine, chloramine, herbicides, pesticides, and many other pollutants, from water.
 Also, they can fit perfectly under almost any size sink and provide 75 gallons of treated water to your home every day.

 Contact us today to learn more about the Springwell CF1 whole-house system, the SWRO-Nickel, and SWRO-Bronze under-counter systems, or any of our other premium products.
 We’ll tell you everything you need to know about each model so that you can make the correct buying decision based on your budget, your situation, and your specific needs.